 The health care system I work for, Kaweah Delta Health Care District, uses quite a bit of automated technology from Talyst in our inpatient pharmacy.
 Well, today I spent the day in Bellevue, WA with the good folks from Talyst talking about all kinds of pharmacy automation and technology.
 The day started with me giving … Read more

 Our facility utilizes several software and hardware products from Talyst to manage our pharmacy inventory and support our goal of bar coding 100% of the pharmacy inventory.
 The entire system consists of the Talyst AutoCarousel system for automated carousel storage, their AutoPharm software for inventory management, their AutoPack system for packaging and bar coding our bulk medications, and their AutoLabel system for generating bar coded labels for items that arenâ€™t bar coded from the manufacturer or whose bar codes arenâ€™t easily read.

 While this item isn’t specifically designed for pharmacy, it is one cool piece of hardware; the POS-X PC117.
 The all-in-one workstation is on the list of hardware I received from Talyst as part of a new system that Kaweah Delta will be beta testing in the coming months.
 So, I wandered over to the Talyst customer portal where I found some additional information.
 Iâ€™m not positive, but it looks like this is the new workstation that the company will be using on their AutoPharm installations.

 Talyst has been beta-testing a new customer portal for several months now.
 The idea was introduced to Talyst customers at their user group meeting during the ASHP Summer Meeting in Chicago last June.
 Beta-testing took place between the summer meeting and December 2009 when Talyst unveiled the portal to a larger user group meeting in Las Vegas at the ASHP Midyear.
 Attendees were given a demonstration of the portal and offered an opportunity to provide feedback on possible issues or features they’d like to see.
 Well, it appears that the portal is out of the beta phase and ready for use.

 As Iâ€™ve mentioned before our AutoCarousel system from Talyst utilizes barcode scanners from Code Corp, specifically the Code Reader 3.0 (CR3).
 As you my or not be aware, Iâ€™ve been working with Code Corp and Talyst over the past several months in an attempt to replace our aging CR3 with Code Corps newest version of the scanner, the Code Reader 3500.

 I spent the day attending the following educational sessions: Where did My Mumps Job Scheduler (MJS) Go? â€“ This was a pretty basic â€œhow-toâ€ session covering the new job scheduler, Cache, used in the latest version of the pharmacy system.
 Boring, but helpful.
 Integrating Siemens Pharmacy to Maximize the Pharmacist Role â€“ This was the … Read more

 I just finished my last session of the day here in Philadelphia, and overall I would have to say it was a productive one.
-My first session today was an update on various future enhancements to both the Siemens Pharmacy System and their barcode medication administration system (BCMA), fondly referred to as MAK.
-The future… Read More »